NPO ESCOT:value-creating non-profit organization

 Table 1-4: Comparison of water temperatures at depths of 0.3m and 2.5m in February 2024

-Based on the above, it appears that at Iwawada Fishing Port in Onjuku, Chiba Prefecture, the surface sea water temperature is higher than the water temperature below it during the summer months of July and winter months of January and February, suppressing water flow and causing problems with oxygen and nutrient circulation.
+It was inferred that at Iwawada Fishing Port in Onjuku, Chiba Prefecture, the surface sea water temperature was higher than the water temperature below it during the summer months of July and winter months of January and February, suppressing the diversion of water.

 Figure 1-1-1: Measurement point “Ise Bay central data”